Getting On Or Getting Off?

 Presenters: Pete Murray, Jo Douglas, Freddie Mills, Jim Dale

-Vickie Smith, Leila Williams
+Smith, Leila Williams

 Producers: Jack Good, Jo Douglas, Dennis Main Wilson